Circuit partitions and signed interlacement in 4-regular graphs: Proof of the main theorem

-We need to establish some notation and terminology regarding cycles and cocycles in graphs.
-We follow Bollob\'{a}s \cite[Section II.
-3]{B} for the most part, and we refer the reader there for proofs.
+For notation and terminology regarding cycles and cocycles in graphs, we follow Bollob\'{a}s \cite[Section II.\ 3]{B} for the most part.
+We refer the reader there for proofs.
+Here is a summary.